simonleek00/practice/NYT Scraping/Scraping NYT.md

 ## Setting up for Searching
 Download the entire contents of the folder [NY Times API Scripts Final](https://drive.google.com/drive/folders/1vjO6bP7XOx_lNxN7-rzF1OqjY-L-RhlY).
 ![downloadfolder](downloadfolder.png)
 Put this folder on your Desktop.
+Within, add another empty folder named "json_files".

 Now, click on the folder "Config" inside of the "NY Times API Scripts Final" folder that you've just downloaded and moved to your desktop.
 Inside is a file named "settings.cfg".
 Right click and open with a text editor, for example TextEdit on Mac or Notepad on Windows.
 (If the text editor is not showing up when you right click, you can drag the file onto the application's icon in the bottom bar.)
 You will see a file that looks like this:
 ![unchangedconfig](unchangedconfig.png)